Fern Kaley Willits

-Fern "Bunny" Kaley Willits is an American rural sociologist and professor emerita at Pennsylvania State University known for research about rural women and youth.
-Willits has published over 70 academic papers and 14 books and she is recognised as a "distinguished rural sociologist" by the Rural Sociological Society.
+Fern "Bunny" Kaley Willits is an American sociologist and professor emerita at Pennsylvania State University known for research about rural women and youth.
+Willits has published over 70 academic papers and 14 books and she is recognized as a "distinguished rural sociologist" by the Rural Sociological Society.

 Career

 Willits graduated as valedictorian from Coraopolis High School in Coraopolis, Pennsylvania in 1954.
 She earned her Bachelor of Science at Penn State in 1958, her Master of Science in 1961, PhD in 1964 under rural sociologist Robert C. Bealer with a dissertation titled An Exploratory Analysis of Individual and Social Level Meanings of Rurality.
 She has been a professor at the institution since 1964.
 She has published over 70 academic papers and 14 books, book chapters, and conference proceedings.

 She is known for writing about rural women and youth, as well as rural demographic statistical studies.

 Research

 Willits studies public perceptions of social issues and she has engaged in a study of individuals' attitudes over 50 years.
 Her study Women in the Rural Sociological Society: A History is cited by the Rural Sociological Society.
 She has collaborated with the sociologists Carolyn Sachs and Don A. Dillman.
 Her research has included rural health, family relationships, race, gender, outdoor recreation, the role of religion in rural life, and differing perceptions of rurality/urbanity.
 Her 1993 article "The Rural Mystique and Tourism Development: Data from Pennsylvania" published in 1993 in which ideas of ideal rurality are assessed indicating that the bucolic ideals are held by low income, elderly, and rural individuals.
 The article was cited by Irene Kirkpatrick and Morag Mitchell in their book Rural Tourism and Sustainable Business.
 Some of Willits' research includes Pennsylvanians' perceptions of fossil fuels.
 Her 2009 article "Nonfamily youths temporarily employed in agriculture" was published in the Monthly Labor Review by the Bureau of Statistics.